The latest Volkswagen Golf 2.0 TDI is about as good as family hatches get. Jonathan Crouch explains why.

-If you're looking for an economical family hatch, start with the Volkswagen Golf 2.0 TDI and then consider other options.
+If you're looking for an economical family hatch and you've a reasonably-sized budget to work with, start with the improved Volkswagen Golf 2.0 TDI and then consider other options.
 Chances are you'll come back to this model.
-With 150PS of grunt, 68.9mpg fuel economy and a chassis that delivers real fun, it's about as good as hatchbacks get.
+With 150PS of grunt, 67.3mpg fuel economy and a chassis that delivers real fun, it's about as good as hatchbacks get.

-The TDI diesel and BlueMotion badges that adorn this car's sharply chamfered rump might lull you into thinking you're in for a soporific spell behind the wheel.
+The TDI diesel badge that adorns this car's sharply chamfered rump might lull you into thinking you're in for a soporific spell behind the wheel.
 That's far from the case.
 The common rail diesel sparks up with a bit of a chunter but settles down into a modest idle.
 It's not so smooth that you're going to forget which pump to pull up at but it's far better than the agricultural old VW Pump-Duse diesel engines.
-It's more flexible too.
-Where the old 2.0 TDI engine was an exercise in turbo lag and then a shortlived lunge as it spooled up, this latest 150PS unit offers its peak torque of 320Nm between 1750 and 3000rpm.
+It's more flexible too, this latest 150PS unit offering its peak torque of 320Nm between 1750 and 3000rpm.
 It feels seriously muscular and it works really well with the DSG twin-clutch gearbox.
 Sport mode will plug you straight into the meat of the torque and will hold gears a little longer if you're coming into a corner.
-This Golf Mk 7 does corners really rather well.
+This improved Golf Mk 7 does corners really rather well.
 There's just enough movement in the body to signal clearly where the limits of grip are, but punt the car into a well-sighted bend and it feels like a decent hot hatch in its grip, steering response and body control.
 Its performance in a straight line is more warm than hot, making 62mph in 8.6 seconds on the way to a top speed of 134mph, but it's a car that's easy to flow along a decent road with.
 You rarely feel the weight of the diesel engine in the nose and the expensive multi-link rear suspension means that there's little bump and thump entering the cabin even on poorly-surfaced roads.

 Design and Build